Lava lamps are one of my favourite things to make, they are so easy but really impressive for children to watch.

 - A clear plastic bottle or jar

 Fill the bottle or jar a quarter full with water.

 Top up to the (near) top with the vegetable oil.

 The oil and water should separate into two layers, water at the bottom and oil sitting on top.
 Add about 6-8 drops of food colouring once they have separated.

 Pop in half an alka seltzer tablet and watch the bubbles form.

 Add more alka seltzer bit by bit to keep the bubbles rising and falling.

-Whatever you do, do NOT shake them up like my 2 year old did.
-Lets just say it was very messy!
+Whatever you do, do NOT shake them up as my 2 year old did.
+Let’s just say it was very messy!

 As the alka seltzer is added (this is made of citric acid and sodium bicarbonate) it reacts with the water and form carbon dioxide gas and Sodium citrate.
 It is the carbon dioxide bubbles that carry the coloured water to the top.